A Tale of Two Scripts: Transliteration and Post-Correction for Judeo-Arabic: Data

 \subsection{Preprocessing and Alignment}

-Both the Hebrew and Arabic versions were downloaded from Sefaria, an online library for Jewish texts.\footnote{\url{https://www.sefaria.org/Kuzari}} Each of the files were divided in the same number of sections.
-The sections varied in length, with some of them as short as a sentence or as long as several paragraphs.
-The Arabic version included footnotes that had to be removed.
-After this, we created two parallel text files in which each section corresponded to a line.

-We revised the sections in which there was a great imbalance of words between the JA and the Hebrew text and, after close-reading the parallel texts, we decided to drop 16 lines.\footnote{The lines dropped were: 130, 131, 203, 229, 230, 231, 232, 233, 234, 235, 242, 243, 291, 292, 303, 321.}
+Both the JA source and the Arabic reference transliteration produced by Nabih Bashir were obtained from Sefaria, an online library of Jewish texts.\footnote{\url{https://www.sefaria.org/Kuzari}} The files were divided into the same number of sections, which varied in length from a single sentence to several paragraphs.
+Footnotes in the Arabic reference were removed, after which we created two parallel text files with each section aligned to a line.
+We then reviewed sections with substantial word imbalances between the JA and Arabic texts and, after close reading, decided to drop 16 lines.\footnote{The lines dropped were: 130, 131, 203, 229, 230, 231, 232, 233, 234, 235, 242, 243, 291, 292, 303, 321.}

-We first generated an Arabic transliteration based on the JA original following the character mapping outlined above, taking into account the upper dot diacritics.
-Prior to alignment, we removed Arabic diacritics from the Arabic reference and separated punctuation in both the Arabic reference and the machine-generated transliteration.
+We first produced an automatic Arabic transliteration of the JA source using the character mapping described in \S\ref{sec:char-mapping}, accounting for the upper dot diacritic.
+Before alignment, Arabic diacritics were removed from the reference as commonly done in Arabic NLP \cite{elgamal-etal-2024-arabic,inoue2026diacritics}, and punctuation was separated in both the reference and the automatic transliteration.

-We then aligned the Arabic reference and the machine-generated transliteration using a word level alignment \cite{khalifa-etal-2021-ced}.
-If a word from the Arabic machine-generated transliteration cannot be mapped to any word from the Arabic reference, we introduce an unknown (\textit{UNK}) word in the Arabic reference to preserve the alignment between both texts.
-Insertions from the Arabic reference that cannot be mapped to a word from the Arabic machine-generated transliteration are dropped.
-Because the machine-generated transliteration maintains a one-to-one correspondence with the JA source, this alignment effectively maps JA words to their counterparts in the Arabic reference.
-After aligning the JA source, the Arabic machine-generated transliteration, and the Arabic reference (i.e., three-way alignment), we removed the upper dot diacritics from the JA source and generated an alternative Arabic transliteration.
+We then aligned the Arabic reference and the automatic transliteration using word-level alignment \cite{khalifa-etal-2021-ced}.
+Words in the automatic transliteration with no match in the reference were mapped to an unknown token (\textit{UNK}) to preserve alignment, while unmatched insertions from the reference were discarded.
+Because the transliteration maintains a one-to-one correspondence with the JA source, this procedure effectively maps JA words to their Arabic counterparts.
+Finally, after completing the three-way alignment between the JA source, automatic transliteration, and reference, we removed upper dot diacritics from the JA source to generate an alternative \textit{dotless} Arabic transliteration.

-For evaluation, each word in the JA source was labeled as either JA, Hebrew, or punctuation.
-Hebrew words were identified primarily through the presence of biblical quotations; such words are usually fully diacritized and translated, rather than transliterated, in the Arabic reference.
+For evaluation, each word in the JA source was labeled as JA, Hebrew, or punctuation.
+Hebrew words were identified primarily through the presence of biblical quotations; in the Arabic reference, such words are usually fully diacritized and translated, rather than transliterated (\S\ref{sec:data-sources}).